gitgrupoift/ift-learning-system/wp-content/plugins/user-login-history/README.txt

 7. Shortcode - User login list table for frontend

 == Changelog ==
+= 1.7.4(3rd April, 2020) =
+* Fixed some permission issue on dashboard menu
+* Implemented horizontal scroll bar on the listing table in backend
+* Replaced role key with role name on the listing table

 = 1.7.3(25th August, 2019) =
 * Fixed index size limit issue